Skip to content

 Insisting on following the “women and children first” mandate, Archibald Gracie IV remained aboard the Titanic until every lifeboat was filled up, and then he helped launch the collapsible boats.

 When his collapsible overturned, he and several other men had to hold onto its underside for the entire night until he was rescued.
-However, he sadly succumbed to injuries he had sustained during the wreck and died about a year and half later due to his poor health.
+However, he sadly succumbed to injuries he had sustained during the wreck and died about a year and a half later due to his poor health.

 John Jacob Astor IV

-“The conduct of Colonel John Jacob Astor was deserving of the highest praise,” said Colonel Archibald Gracie, the last man to be rescued.
-“The millionaire New Yorker devoted all his energies to saving his young bride, nee Miss Force of New York who was in delicate health.
+“Colonel John Jacob Astor’s conduct deserved the highest praise,” said Colonel Archibald Gracie, the last rescue man.
+“The millionaire New Yorker devoted all his energies to saving his young bride, nee Miss Force of New York, who was in delicate health.
 Colonel Astor helped us in our efforts to get her in the boat.
-I lifted her into the boat and as she took her place Colonel Astor requested permission of the second officer to go with her for her own protection.
+I lifted her into the ship, and as she took her place, Colonel Astor requested permission from the second officer to go with her for her protection.

 Ida and Isidor Straus

 Many of the survivors reported with awe how Mrs. Straus steadfastly refused to get on a lifeboat and leave her husband behind.
 “Mrs. Isidor Straus,” said Colonel Gracie, “went to her death because she would not desert her husband.
-Although he pleaded with her to take her place in the boat she steadfastly refused, and when the ship settled at the head the two were engulfed in the wave that swept her.”
+Although he pleaded with her to take her place in the boat, she steadfastly refused, and when the ship settled at the head, the two were engulfed in the wave that swept her.”

-Ida reportedly said, “as we have lived, so we will die together”.
+Ida reportedly said, “As we have lived, so we will die together”.

 James Cameron featured the couple in his 1997 movie.
-You may remember the emotional scene where the couple kiss and hold each other in their bed as water slowly enters the room while the ships quartet plays ‘Nearer My God to Thee’.
-A deleted scene shows Isidor trying to persuade Ida to board a life boat which she refuses to do.
-Its difficult to believe that one of the most gut wrenching scenes in the film is based on a true couple and highlights the emotional turmoil families felt losing their loved ones to such a tragic disaster.
+You may remember the emotional scene where the couple kissed and held each other in bed as water slowly entered the room, and the ship’s quartet played ‘Nearer My God to Thee.
+‘A deleted scene shows Isidor trying to persuade Ida to board a lifeboat, which she refuses to do.
+It’s difficult to believe that one of the most gut-wrenching scenes in the film is based on an actual couple and highlights the emotional turmoil families feel losing their loved ones to such a tragic disaster.

-Jeremiah Burke – A message in a bottle
+Jeremiah Burke – A Message in a Bottle

 13/04/1912